guardian/recommendations/idiomatic-programming.md

     -   prefer programming languages that are commonly used at the Guardian
 -   optimise your code for people who know the language it is written in
     -   prefer idiomatic patterns and techniques
--   optimise your code for reading, not writing
+-   optimise your code for reading over writing
     - simplicity > sophistication